 Important information for international students joining the RNCM

-In order to help you prepare for departing for the UK, we have created a booklet called Preparing to Start at the RNCM.
-Here you will find useful advice about airport pick-ups, induction and registration, a checklist of documents you need to bring with you, and information about Manchester:
+To help you prepare for departing for the UK, we have created a booklet called Preparing to Start at the RNCM 2019/20.

 The British Council also holds pre-departure briefings for students going to the UK to study.
 These sessions will provide students with practical information on living and studying in the UK and give them the opportunity to make contact with other students going to the UK.
 Contact a British Council office in your country for more information and details. .